iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: wrpme_error_t wrpme_update(wrpme_handle_t handle, const char * alias, const char * content, size_t content_length)

-    Updates an :term:`entry` of the wrpme server.
-If the entry already exists, the content will be update.
+    Updates an :term:`entry` on the wrpme server.
+If the entry already exists, the content will be updated.
 If the entry does not exist, it will be created.

     The handle must be initialized (see :c:func:`wrpme_open` and :c:func:`wrpme_open_tcp`) and the connection established (see :c:func:`wrpme_connect`).